Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/Fluvoxamine-Alprazolam-DDI.md

 The release of the snapshot containing the respective simulations can be found here: https://github.com/Open-Systems-Pharmacology/Fluvoxamine-Alprazolam-DDI/releases/tag/v1.0.

-The fluvoxamine-alprazolam interaction was evaluated using one clinical DDI study quantifying the interaction following the first dose and in steady-state different doses ([Fleishaker 1994](#4-References)).
+The fluvoxamine-alprazolam interaction was evaluated using one clinical DDI study quantifying the interaction following the first dose and in steady-state ([Fleishaker 1994](#4-References)).